-Finding: The subject property abuts residential zoning and uses, and the proposal is for multi-family residential development.
-However, the subject property is located within the IC (Industrial Commercial) zone; therefore, the criterion is not applicable.
+Finding: The Hearings Officer notes that the subject property abuts residential zoning and uses, and the proposal is for multi-family residential development.
+However, the subject property is located within the IC (Industrial Commercial) zone; therefore, the Hearings Officer finds that this criterion is not applicable.